 - the two research centers Center for Global Studies (CGS) and the Center for the Study of Language and Society (CSLS)

-- the Interdisciplinary Research and Graduate Network with the Graduate School of the Humanities
+- the Interdisciplinary Research and Graduate Network with the Graduate School of the Arts and Humanities

 - the Research Forum as a "Market Place of Ideas"